-A friend of mine from Instagram recently posted the following quote ‘main caption above recently.
+A friend of mine from Instagram recently posted the above quote.
 She is a fellow spoonie, a fellow endurer of autoimmune disease and chronic pain and fatigue.
 Her post got me thinking a lot about how being so unwell really changes ones relationships in a way that can be really hard to deal with, from both sides.
 I spend my time either at work or at home, there are no other destinations for me these days.
 I am too tired, too sick, in too much pain.
 This is not how it used to be.
 I have spent half a life time working in clubs, I am a naturally sociable and curious person, I like being out and about, meeting people, talking, eating out.
 Having fun.

 If I thought having baby might curtail these activities (it didn’t really, my ex husband and I just let Lu slot into our lifestyle, with a few less ‘out until at dawn’ scenarios) then it had nothing on that the impact developing fibromyalgia had on my life.

 I understand that at times friends don’t ask me to go places because they know I won’t be able to and I imagine that they don’t want to put pressure on me or make me feel bad when I decline.
 I cannot cope without rest, lots of rest, so that does put a stop to evening afterwork shenanigans.
 This has also meant that I don’t make plans anymore, ever because I have had to cancel at the last minute more often than not as my illness varies greatly day to day, I could be fine one day and then barely able to walk the next.
 I hate hate hate feeling like I have let people down so now I just don’t make any plans.
 I spend my evenig and weekends with my mum and my daughter.
 I know it probably isn’t hugely healthy, that I should be with friends, to let off steam, chat, be ‘me’ but we don’t always get to do what we want.
 I know I am doing my best.